ajalt/clikt/docs/options.md

-Since the three types of customizations are orthogonal, you can choose which ones you want to use, and if you implement a new customization, it can be used with all of the existing functions without any repeated code.
+Since the three types of customizations are orthogonal, you can choose which ones you want to use, and if you implement a new customization, it can be used with all the existing functions without any repeated code.

 ## Default Values